Step-by-Step: How to Build an Irresistible HR Consulting Lead Magnet

 Why Clients Won’t Just Take the Free Stuff and Run

-For instance, I once created a lead magnet offering a free template for performance improvement plans (PIPs).
-It was a simple, step-by-step guide that gave SMB owners a framework to follow.
-But after downloading it, many of them realized they didn’t have the expertise or time to manage employee performance issues on their own.
-That’s when they reached out for further help—and many became long-term clients.
+For example, I once created a free template for performance improvement plans (PIPs).
+Many small business owners downloaded it, but once they started using it, they realized they lacked the expertise or time to effectively manage performance issues.
+That’s when they reached out for additional guidance, and many became long-term clients.

 Step 1: Define Your Ideal Client and Their Pain Points